jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 - Longer range than WiFi, no need for external antennas

 ## Typical usage
-Battery and/or solar powered weather stations connected to home automation, to Blynk apps, to Thingspeak, etc.
+Battery and/or solar powered sensors and weather stations connected to home automations, to Blynk apps, to Thingspeak, MQTT, etc.

 ## Soon to be added
 - Code template for sensor node (sending on ESP-NOW)